Signs of Depression

 - Suicidal thoughts and possible attempts

-Men generally find it harder to recognise they have depression.
+Men generally find it harder to recognize they have depression.
 They struggle to ask for help believing they should be able to fix it themselves.

 Signs of Depression in Women